The Marine Iguana

 Scientific name: Abyrinchus Cristatus

-Marine iguanas are almost black in colour, have short snouts and sharp powerful claws.
+Almost black in colour, marine iguanas have short snouts and sharp powerful claws.
 Their teeth are protruding and tricuspid, ideal for closely cropping the fast-growing marine algae.
 Their black colour is useful to assist them with absorbing the sun's energy and is an effective cloak of camouflage among the volcanic rock, particularly for the vulnerable juveniles.

 They share the same defence mechanism as geckos in that they can separate part of their tail to assist in escape when being pursued.
 Sometimes however, due to the thickness of the skin, the tail does not fall off, yet they will immediately begin to grow a new one.
 So it is not unusual to see a marine iguana with 2 tails, although the old one will eventually wither and fall off.